Fortune117/thehidden/README.md

 Thanks to: Mr. Gash - The round system I used was largely based on the one from his Deathrun gamemode.
 The Original Hidden Creators - Models for the hidden and his weapons. twoski - Numerous small amounts of code from his "The Stalker" gamemode.

 To install, just drag into your servers gamemodes folder.
 You may need to Copy the files from thehidde/content into your garrysmod/garrysmod directory for fastdl to work.
+Also, you must rename the folder from 'thehidden-master' to 'thehidden' or else it WILL NOT WORK.

 Configuration: The gamemode comes with its own config file.
 Just edit config.lua to make any changes you'd like.
 I recommend checking this file before asking any questions about making changes or additions to the gamemode - it might already be there!
 If you have any requests for additional settings feel free to make a request.